pachyderm/docs/content/2.4.x/reference/helm-values.md

 global:
   postgresql:
     # The auth type to use with postgres and pg-bouncer; md5 is the default.
+    # Options: "scram-sha-256"
     postgresqlAuthType: "md5"
     # postgresqlUsername is the username to access the pachyderm and dex databases
     postgresqlUsername: "pachyderm"